jerrymarino/iCompleteMe/README.md

     cd %USERPROFILE%/vimfiles/bundle/YouCompleteMe
     install.py --clang-completer

-Compiling YCM **without** semantic support for C-family languages:

-    cd %USERPROFILE%/vimfiles/bundle/YouCompleteMe
-    install.py

-The following additional language support options are available:

-- C# support: add `--omnisharp-completer` when calling `install.py`.
-  Be sure that [the build utility `msbuild` is in your PATH][add-msbuild-to-path].
-- Go support: install [Go][go-install] and add `--gocode-completer` when calling `install.py`.
-- TypeScript support: install [Node.js and npm][npm-install] then install the TypeScript SDK with `npm install -g typescript`.
-- JavaScript support: install [Node.js and npm][npm-install] and add
-  `--tern-completer` when calling `install.py`.
-- Rust support: install [Rust][rust-install] and add `--racer-completer` when calling `install.py`.

-To simply compile with everything enabled, there's a `--all` flag.
-So, to install with all language features, ensure `msbuild`, `go`, `tsserver`, `node`, `npm`, and `cargo` tools are installed and in your `PATH`, then simply run:

-    cd %USERPROFILE%/vimfiles/bundle/YouCompleteMe
-    python install.py --all

 You can specify the Microsoft Visual C++ (MSVC) version using the `--msvc` option.
 YCM officially supports MSVC 12 (Visual Studio 2013), 14 (2015), and 15 (2017).

 That's it.
 You're done.
 Refer to the _User Guide_ section on how to use YCM.
-Don't forget that if you want the C-family semantic completion engine to work, you will need to provide the compilation flags for your project to YCM.
-It's all in the User Guide.

 YCM comes with sane defaults for its options, but you still may want to take a look at what's available for configuration.
 There are a few interesting options